 Is extracorporeal shockwave therapy the same as an ultrasound?

-Therapeutic ultrasounds deliver continuous low energy waves to an effected area.
+Therapeutic ultrasounds deliver continuous low energy waves to an affected area.
 Extracorporeal shockwave therapy machines send higher energy pulses which are as frequent as 2 or 3 per second.

 Get Treatment with Shockwave Therapy

 Do you think you may have plantar fasciitis or tendonitis?
-Call the professionals at Newtown Foot and Ankle at 215.234.3772.
-You can also schedule an appointment with our specialists online here.
+Call the expert doctors at Newtown Foot and Ankle at 215.234.3772.
+You can also schedule an appointment with our specialists online today.
 We will work with you to find a treatment option that best suits your needs.